alenegro81/gpml/ch04/imports/movielens/README.md

 python import_movielens.py -u <neo4j username> -p <password>  -b <bolt uri> -s <source directory>
 ```

 If you used the makefile for downloading the directory you don't need to specify the datasource.
+If you specified username, password & bolt URI in the config file, then you don't need to specify these parameters.
 The simple version takes a while to be completed.
 I recommend to run the parallel version as follows:

 ```sh